Referential transparency

 In analytic philosophy and computer science, referential transparency and referential opacity are properties of linguistic constructions, (Note: A linguistic construction (also called mode of containment, context, or operator) is an expression with holes.) and by extension of languages.
 A linguistic construction is called referentially transparent when for any expression built from it, replacing a subexpression with another one that denotes the same value (Note: Here a value is the denotation (also called meaning, object, or referent) of an expression, not the result of the evaluation process.) does not change the value of the expression.
 Otherwise, it is called referentially opaque.
 Each expression built from a referentially opaque linguistic construction states something about a subexpression, whereas each expression built from a referentially transparent linguistic construction states something not about a subexpression, meaning that the subexpressions are ‘transparent’ to the expression, acting merely as ‘references’ to something else.
 For example, the linguistic construction ‘_ was wise’ is referentially transparent (e.g., Socrates was wise is equivalent to The founder of Western philosophy was wise) but ‘_ said _’ is referentially opaque (e.g., Xenophon said ‘Socrates was wise’ is not equivalent to Xenophon said ‘The founder of Western philosophy was wise’).

 Referential transparency, in programming languages, depends on semantic equivalences among denotations of expressions, or on contextual equivalence of expressions themselves.
 That is, referential transparency depends on the semantics of the language.
 So, both declarative languages and imperative languages can have referentially transparent positions, referentially opaque positions, or (usually) both, according to the semantics they are given.

 The importance of referentially transparent positions is that they allow the programmer and the compiler to reason about program behavior as a rewrite system at those positions.
-This can help in proving correctness, simplifying an algorithm, assisting in modifying code without breaking it, or optimizing code by means of memoization, common subexpression elimination, lazy evaluation, or parallelization.
+This can help in proving correctness, simplifying an algorithm, assisting in modifying code without breaking it, or optimizing code by means of memoization, common subexpression elimination, lazy evaluation, constant folding, or parallelization.